 At Hovdala you will find the natures architecture inviting you for an adventure and evoke curiosity.
 Here you will be able make a pit stop for a short overnight stay or just to have a picnic or simply just stop briefly to enjoy the beautiful view.
 Hovdala offers something for everyone, the lonesome hiker, the young family or the group if individuals who seeks shelter and a good night sleep.
 All hiking routes passes by the campsite “Between Dusk and Dawn”.
 The Finjasjö – trail passes only about 600 meter north of the campsite.

 The wind shelters are dressed in birch wainscoting and have a soft round shape blending into the environment.
 Inside you can roll out your sleeping bag and mat on the benches inside and sleep comfortably.
-Birk and Birka fits 3-5 people.
-Ronja fits 5-8 people.
-In fact you can stay approx. 11-18 people in these shelters.
+Birk and Birka fits 2-4 people.
+Ronja fits 5-7 people.
+In fact you can stay approx. 9-15 people in these shelters.
 Pets are welcome to stay in Birka from July 1.At the campsite there are benches, fireplace and toilets.
 Smoking is prohibited, both inside the shelters and on the campsite.

 Book the shelters here through Fritidskontoret at Hässleholms kommun, to secure your night at the shelter upon arrival to the campsite.
 The cost is 200 SEK/night/ shelter for Birk or Birka.
 Ronja is 300 SEK/night.